 In the early 19th century the Goshen Road was the main road in Mount Vernon, the county seat of Jefferson County, Illinois, United States.
 The Baptist settlers built a church on this road and had a good following.

-In 1860, a Mr Drummond got a permit to open the first tavern in Mt.
-Vernon and he bought the building opposite the Baptist church and launched his business.
+In 1860, Pierce Drummond after getting a permit to open the first tavern in Mount Vernon bought the building opposite the Baptist church and launched his business.

 In court, Mr Drummond contended that the lightning bolt that destroyed his tavern was the result of the prayers of the members of the Baptist church.
 The members of the church, nonetheless, denied all responsibility for the destruction of the tavern.